 If you go too early, some houses may not be fully lit and decorated yet.

 It’s being said that the best displays are usually on weekends than weeknights.

 Best Hours to See the Christmas Lights at Dyker Heights

 Many houses turn their lights on at 5pm after dusk.
 At 9pm, some houses start turning their lights off when they go to sleep.

 It’ll always be crowded, especially in the most famous Christmas houses.
-You’ll find less crowds around 8pm.
+You’ll find fewer crowds at around 8pm.

 From 83rd to 86th Streets between 11th & 13th Ave.

-Make sure to see those streets and the avenues as well!
+Make sure to see those streets and avenues.

 HOW TO GET TO DYKER HEIGHTS CHRISTMAS LIGHTS